Home Guides Enable processed microphone (Linux)

 Apps like Zoom, Microsoft Teams, and Google Meet may have a mic selector inside the app.

-• If it still sounds wrong in the app, open the app’s Audio / Microphone settings.
+If it still sounds wrong in the app, open the app’s Audio / Microphone settings and select the processed microphone there too.

 Terminal fallback: set it as default with wpctl